 U.S. citizenship is not required for this program

-Graduating seniors or recent alumnae/i.
+Graduating seniors or recent alums within one year of graduation.
 Students who have already started a graduate program are not eligible to apply.

 Strong academic credentials and co-curricular involvement in areas relevant to application.